mariadb-operator/mariadb-operator/README.md

 ## High availability

-This operator supports two different modes of HA:
+This operator supports the following High Availability modes:
-- **Multi master HA via [Galera](./docs/GALERA.md)** ✨: All nodes support both reads and writes.
 - **Single master HA via SemiSync [replication](./examples/manifests/mariadb_v1alpha1_mariadb_replication.yaml)**: The primary node allows both reads and writes, while secondary nodes only allow reads.
-To facilitate writes in the primary node, an additional `primary-<mariadb-name>` `Service` and `Connection` are created for convenience.

-Whenever possible, it is recommended to use the **[Galera](./docs/GALERA.md)** ✨ mode, as it provides improved resilience and simplifies write operations.
+- **Multi master HA via [Galera](./docs/GALERA.md)**: All nodes support reads and writes, but it is recommended to perform writes in a single primary for preventing deadlocks.

+In order to address nodes, `mariadb-operator` provides you with the following Kubernetes `Services`:
+- `<mariadb-name>`: To be used for read requests.
+It will point to all nodes.
+- `<mariadb-name>-primary`: To be used for write requests.
+It will point to a single node, the primary.

 ## GitOps